The Ocean Cleanup: Funding

 The Ocean Cleanup raised over US$2 million with the help of a crowdfunding campaign in 2014.

 As of 2019, it was mainly funded by donations and in-kind sponsors, including Maersk, Salesforce.com chief executive Marc Benioff, Peter Thiel, Julius Baer Foundation, The Coca-Cola Company and Royal DSM.

 In 2019, it received a 10 million AUD award from the Macquarie Group Foundation as part of its 50th anniversary celebration.

 In October 2020, they unveiled a product made from plastic certified from the Great Pacific Garbage Patch, The Ocean Cleanup sunglasses, to help fund the continuation of the cleanup.
 They made 21,000 sunglasses, sold at €200 apiece.
 They worked with DNV GL to develop a certification for plastic from water sources and the sunglasses were certified to originate from the GPGP.
 The sunglasses were designed by Yves Béhar and manufactured by Safilo.
 They sold out in early 2022.

 In October 2021, they were part of the #TeamSeas fundraising campaign led by YouTube celebrities Mark Rober and MrBeast, and received roughly half of the $30 million raised.

 In 2022, Kia signed a seven-year deal to become a global partner of The Ocean Cleanup through funding and in-kind contributions.
 The partnership will fund the construction of a new Interceptor and will allow for recycled plastics to be used in the manufacturing process of Kia.

 In early 2023 the organization received its largest private donation to date of $25 million from Joe Gebbia, co-founder of Airbnb.

+In 2026, The Ocean Cleanup was announced as one of The Audacious Project's 2025 grantees.
+The organization received its largest single donation to date from Audacious' donor pool, $121 million, which will go towards implementing their 30 Cities Program.